broadinstitute/computational-resources/01_Introduction/01_Shell_Commands/Shell_Commands.md

 # Shell Commands

-Here we will introduce how to write commands on the command line using the Terminal app on macOS.
+Here we introduce how to write commands on the command line using the Terminal app on macOS.

 ## Opening Terminal

-Open the terminal application from the Application Dock.
+Open the terminal application from the Application Dock or from the Utilities subfolder in the Applications folder.

 <img src=https://upload.wikimedia.org/wikipedia/commons/b/b3/Terminalicon2.png alt="Terminal" width="200"/>